Maximum Attendance: 12

 What is Included

 The cost of the pre-conference excursion is $25 and includes ground transportation starting from Eugene and ending at Portland International Airport, winery visits, tastings, and meals.
+(Breakfast is on your own at the hotel and included depending on how you book.)
 It does not include transportation to/from Oregon or accommodations.

 Please note details may change.